APPLY NOW FOR FALL JOBS

 APPLY NOW

-Sports Editor ($2500/yr.)
+Beacon Sports Editor

-• Attends staff meetings Mondays and Thursdays at 5:45 unless there is a conflict with a class and the editor-in-chief approves the absence in advance.
+• Attends staff meetings Mondays at 7 and Thursdays at 5:45 unless there is a conflict with a class and the editor-in-chief approves the absence in advance.
 Beacon staffers are strongly discouraged from registering for classes that meet during those times

-• Ensures sports coverage is accurate, fair, ethical and compelling, and allows for a wide range of representation of student-athletes and student sporting activities outside the athletics department
+• Ensures sports coverage is accurate, fair, ethical and compelling, and allows for a wide range of representation of student-athletes and student sporting activities outside the athletics department.

-• Edits and posts sports content throughout the week
+• Edits and posts sports content throughout the week.

-• Monitors sports content for accuracy and promptly posts all corrections and clarifications in the sports section when warranted
+• Monitors sports content for accuracy and promptly posts all corrections and clarifications in the sports section when warranted.

-• Reports and writes sports stories and columns regularly
+• Reports and writes sports stories and columns regularly.

-• Introduces sports reporters to key personnel in the athletics department, especially sports information officials
+• Introduces sports reporters to key personnel in the athletics department, especially sports information officials.

-• Assigns all sports reporters beats and monitors their progress
+• Assigns all sports reporters beats and monitors their progress.

-• Coaches reporters on interviewing, reporting, and writing with assistance from the adviser
+• Coaches reporters on interviewing, reporting, and writing with assistance from the adviser.

-• Ensures sports reporters follow best practices as journalists instead of playing the role of a fan in the context of their job at The Beacon
+• Ensures sports reporters follow best practices as journalists instead of playing the role of a fan in the context of their job at The Beacon.

-• Is available to reporters via phone, text, Slack, and email and scheduled one-on-one meetings
+• Is available to reporters via phone, text, Slack, and email and scheduled one-on-one meetings.

 • Monitors sports content for accuracy and promptly posts all corrections and clarifications for the news section when warranted.